-- the likely size of trains and the number of train paths needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project - impacts on rail freight and other transport services (e.g. variability on existing train path availability)

-- impacts on passenger transport and services - impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.
+- the likely size of trains and the number of train paths additional to existing usage levels needed to move materials, products or wastes to or from the project site - new or altered rail transport infrastructure to meet demand from the project - additional impacts on rail freight and other transport services (e.g. variability on existing train path availability) - · additional impacts on passenger transport and services - additional impacts at interface points with other private and public transport pathways such as roadway level crossings or occupational crossings (i.e. those crossings which form part of private access pathways to and from residential or business sites) - the requirements for any approvals needed for rail crossings by roads or other infrastructure.

 Assess the impacts of the construction and operation of any conveyors.
-The direct impacts on any other transport infrastructure, such as those due to road or rail crossings, will be addressed in the transport section of the EIS, while the impacts on other matters (such as ecology, noise, etc) will be addressed in the appropriate sections of the EIS, but cross-referenced in the transport section.
+The direct impacts on any other new transport infrastructure, such as those due to road or rail crossings, will be addressed in the transport section of the EIS, while the impacts on other matters (such as ecology, noise, etc) will be addressed in the appropriate sections of the EIS, but cross-referenced in the transport section.

 In relation to the importation or export of materials and products, identify any aspects of the project that will increase the shipment of materials through any port.
-Provide details of the likely size and number of additional vessels that would use the port.